 There are two potential issues with the original Lifestraw:

 1. You have to bend over (or lay down on the ground) to drink from a body of water.

 2. When you leave that body of water, you have no water with you.
-Although you may also choose to carry a water container with you for this purpose (dip the LifeStraw in it when you need a drink).
+Although you may choose to carry a water container for this purpose (dip the LifeStraw in it when you need a drink).